Sanders Coaches

-Sanders Coaches is a bus operator based in Holt, Norfolk, England.
-It is operated by Charles Sanders.
+Sanders Coaches is a bus and coach operator based in Holt, Norfolk, England.
+Its managing director is Charles Sanders.
 As of September 2021, it has approximately 115 employees.

 History

 Sanders Coaches was founded on 1 December 1975 by Norman J Sanders, following the retirement of Sanders' employer George Bennett.
 Sanders took over six vehicles from Bennett's Coaches.
+Sons Paul and Charles later joined the company.

+Initially a coach operator, Sanders was encouraged by the local authority to begin operating local bus services when deregulation occurred in 1986.
+Its first route ran from Sheringham to Holt.

+On 1 March 1992, Sanders bought Bammant's Coaches in Fakenham as its owner was ready to retire.
+The addition of Bammants' 15 vehicles made it the largest coach operator in Norfolk with 62 vehicles.

 In 2019, Sanders closed its Fakenham depot, merging its operations with its depot in Holt.

 In May 2020, Sanders Coaches was given permission to expand its depot in Holt.
+In 2024, Sanders bought a former Sheffield Insulations warehouse on Bessemer Road in South Norwich, for use as a new depot.